 Approximately 150 people a week illegally climb the Haiku Stairs, also known as the Stairway to Heaven.
-Located on Oahu, the 3,992 steep steps lead to a now defunct radio tower that sits atop Puu Keahiakahoe in the Ko’olau mountain range.
-Reports are that the views from the trail and the tower at the top are remarkable and well worth the unlawful climb up the unmaintained and partially broken stairway.
+Located on Oahu, the 3,992 steep steps lead to a now-defunct radio tower that sits atop Puu Keahiakahoe in the Ko’olau mountain range.
+Reports are that the views from the stairway to heaven staircase trail and the tower at the top are remarkable and well worth the unlawful climb up the unmaintained and partially broken stairway.

 The steps are approximately 4,000 feet in length.
 They were built in 1942 to provide a trail to the top for the building of a Navy tower, the Haiku Radio Station.
 The tower was subsequently used to transmit radio signals to ships that were navigating the Pacific Ocean.

 The Coast Guard took over the tower in 1973 and replaced the wooden stairs with metal ones.
 In 1987, vandalism caused several portions of the stairs to fall down the mountain.
 As a result, the trail was closed to the public.
 Nearly $1 million was spent in 2003 to repair the stairs, but land usage rights have been in dispute, so the stairs have never been reopened to the public.

 The steps are on land partially owned by the Bureau of Water Supply (BWS).
 The BWS wants to destroy the steps and plans on spending half a million dollars just to determine how the demolition will occur.
 Meanwhile, members of an organization, “The Friends of Haiku Stairs” want the stairs to be repaired.
 The Friends hope to convince another agency to fix and take over the management of the stairway and reopen it to the public.
 The BWS is willing to turn the steps over to another organization and has even offered them to the National Parks Service which declined to accept them.